bruno-lang/bruno-lang.github.io/in-a-nutshell/index.md

 characters `Char[:2]`, refers to the first two characters of that string, namely `"he"`.

-A slice is a view upon a section of a already immutable underlying array extended with the information about the position of the slice within the originating array and the ability derive slices upon the same underlying array that are moved or changed in length.
+A slice is a view upon a section of an already immutable underlying array extended with information about the position of the slice within the originating array and the ability derive slices upon the same underlying array that are moved or changed in length.